August 15, 2023

 In terms of quality, you always want pharmaceutical-grade methylene blue.
 Being that this compound is used so often in lab research and as a dye in industrial applications, it is especially important you know your source is made for human consumption.
 Many methylene blue products are available that have harmful fillers in them and are not fit for human consumption.

 Dosing: My friend Dr. John Lieurance suggests 0.5-1 mg per kilogram of body weight per day, 2 to 4 days per week.
-In his book, Methylene Blue & Metabolic Medicine (which you can download for free by using code Ben at checkout), he mentions that 20 to 60mg per day is a good therapeutic dose for most people.
+In his book, Methylene Blue & Metabolic Medicine (which you can download for free), he mentions that 20 to 60mg per day is a good therapeutic dose for most people.
 With his patients, Dr. John will often pulse methylene blue 2 to 4 days per week, using a mix of sustained release methods and oral supplementation.

 Oral delivery: As with most supplements, you probably lean first towards oral delivery.
 Methylene blue appears to have high bioavailability when consumed orally, so this isn’t a bad route to go by any means.
 However, this method can stain your tongue blue, and other “sustained release” options have the advantage of delivering methylene blue over the course of the day, which may be superior for easing side effects yet maximizing benefits.